testgear-tms/adapters-python/testgear-adapter-behave/README.md

 Description of tags:

 - `WorkItemIds` - linking an autotest to a test case.
-- `DisplayName` - name of the autotest in Test Gear.
+- `DisplayName` - name of the autotest in TMS.
-- `ExternalId` - ID of the autotest within the project in Test Gear.
+- `ExternalId` - ID of the autotest within the project in TMS.
 - `Title` - title in the autotest card.
 - `Description` - description in the autotest card.
 - `Labels` - tags in the autotest card.